AntibodyEngineers/2025-Antibodies-and-AI/PyMol.md

 PyMol runs as local program on personal computers and is available in licensed and open-source versions.

 ## Installing
 Mac OS, used homebrew.
-Follow the instrustions (https://formulae.brew.sh/formula/pymol), updated via brew upgrate pymol.
+Followd the instructions @ (https://formulae.brew.sh/formula/pymol), updated via brew upgrate pymol.

 ## PyMol commands
 Selections – create named objects that can be displayed in differential ways.